Discover the Story of Sustainable Cuisine at Mt. Rushmore

 - Here at Mount Rushmore National Memorial, we encourage visitors to take care of their health.
 For that reason 40% of our beverage categories have no added sugar.

-- Xanterra at Mount Rushmore is a Monterey Bay Aquarium Seafood Watch Program Business Partner and only purchases seafood listed as “best choice” and “good alternatives.”
+- Xanterra at Mount Rushmore follows Monterey Bay Aquarium Seafood Watch Program guidelines and only purchases seafood listed as “best choice” and “good alternatives.